 List of occupations assessed by Trades Recognition Australia

-A list of the occupations that TRA assesses can be found on the Department of Immigration and Citizenship website.
+A list of the occupations that TRA assesses can be found on the Department of Immigration and Border Protection website.

 TRA provides a range of skills assessment options.
 The information below will help you work out the right skills assessment for your circumstances: